prohto/ltvar/README.md

 ## Description

-These library was conceived to mimic the loosely typed behaivor of variables in Javascript, to be used in development where the data types and structures are not statically defined at compile time or are ment to change in time.
+These library was conceived to mimic the loosely typed behaivor of variables in Javascript, to be used in development where data types and structures are not statically defined at compile time or are meant to change in time.
 Some posbile uses:

 - Configuration
 - Managing messages involved in interprocess communication
 - Dynamic data storing

-Other considerations found deep in the roots of the design, was the needs to be easily serializable in any form, so you will find two reference implementation, one for reading from and writing to Json and another to a basic Binary form.
+An important consideration found deep in the roots of the design, was the need to be easily serializable in any form, so you will find two reference implementation, one for reading from and writing to Json and another to a basic Binary form.

 ## Getting Started